If you are at immediate

 If you are not satisfied with the way your complaint was handled you can contact:

-The Department of Health and Human Services provides, funds and regulates a range of services to people throughout Victoria.
+The Department of Families, Fairness and Housing (DFFH) provides, funds and regulates a range of services to people throughout Victoria.
 The Department aims to enhance and protect the health and wellbeing of all Victorians, in particular vulnerable groups and those most in need, by providing through its direct and indirect programs high quality services in a range of areas including:

-We welcome your complaints, comments and suggestions as they help us improve our services.
+DFFH welcome your complaints, comments and suggestions as they help DFFH improve our services.

-If you have any problems telling us what happened or why you are dissatisfied let us know so that we can assist you with making your complaint.
+If you have any problems telling the department what happened or why you are dissatisfied let the department know so that they can assist you with making your complaint.

 You may request someone else to lodge a complaint on your behalf.
 You should give them written permission to do this.